Testicular Cancer: Introduction

 The stroma are tissues in the testicles that make hormones or support other tissues.
 Stromal tumors start in these tissues.
 There are 2 main types:

 Leydig cell tumors.
-These tumors develop from cells that normally make hormones.
+These tumors start in cells that normally make hormones.
+They are usually not cancer (benign).

 Sertoli cell tumors.
-These tumors develop from cells that support and nourish germ cells.
+These tumors develop from cells that support and nourish the germ cells that make sperm.
+They're usually benign.

 Overall, stromal cell tumors make up less than 5% of all adult cases of testicular cancer.
-But they are found in up 20% of all childhood cases.
+But they are found in up to 1 in 5 childhood cases.

 Secondary testicular tumors

-Secondary tumors are tumors that start in another part of your body and spread to your testicles.
+Secondary testicular tumors are tumors made from cancer cells that started in another part of your body and spread to your testicles.
 For example, some kinds of lymphoma, a cancer of the lymph nodes, can spread to the testicles.
-In men ages 50 and older, secondary testicular cancer that begins as lymphoma is more common than tumors that start in the testicles.
-Other cancers that may spread to your testicles include lung, melanoma, kidney, and prostate cancer.
+In men ages 50 and older, secondary testicular cancer that starts as lymphoma is more common than tumors that start in the testicles.
+Other cancers that may spread to the testicles include lung, melanoma, kidney, and prostate cancer.

 Talk with your healthcare provider

 If you have questions about testicular cancer, talk with your healthcare provider.
-He or she can help you understand more about this cancer.
+They can help you understand more about this cancer.